siddhartha-gadgil/LeanAide/resources/MathDoc.md

     * **on**: The variable or expression on which induction is being done.
 Give a JSON string.
     * **proof_cases**: A list of elements of type `case`.
 Each element of type `case` is as follows:
       * **case**: A case in a proof by cases or proof by induction.
 Give a JSON object.
 The keys and corresponding values are as follows.
-        * **condition**: The case condition or pattern; for induction one of 'base' or 'induction-step' Give a JSON string.
+        * **condition**: The case condition or pattern; for induction one of 'base' or 'induction-step'; for a side of an 'iff' statement or a disjuntion, write the claim being proved.
+Give a JSON string.
         * **proof**: A proof of a lemma, theorem or claim, having the same structure as a `math_document`.
 Give a JSON list, with each element of the list is a JSON object with exactly one *key-value pair*, with the *key* one of `let`, `assume`, `def`, `assert`, `theorem`, `problem`, `cases`, `induction`, `contradiction`, `conclude`, `remark`.
         * **missing**: (OPTIONAL) A list of elements of type `missing`.
 Each element of type `missing` is as follows:
           * **missing**: A  problem that need to be solved or results that need to be proved to complete the proof.
 Standard results/criteria may be omitted from the proof: include them in the 'deduced_from' field.
 Give a JSON string.